Cividale del Friuli: History

 Archaeological findings reveal that the area was already inhabited in Paleolithic and Neolithic times.
 During the Iron Age the region was settled by Veneti and Celts.
 Due to the location's strategic position on the northeastern frontier of Roman Italy, in 50 BC, the Romans founded there a castrum, which afterwards was transformed by Julius Caesar into a forum and its name changed into Forum Iulii ("Julius' marketplace"; Fréjus had the same Roman name).
 Not long afterward, the forum became a municipium and its citizens were inscribed in the Roman tribe Scaptia.

 After the destruction of Aquileia and Iulium Carnicum (Zuglio) in 452 AD, Forum Iulii became the chief town of the district of Friuli and gave its name to it.
 In 568 the city was the first major centre occupied by Alboin's Lombard invasion of Italy, then part of the Byzantine Empire.
 The city was chosen as first capital of the newly formed Lombard Kingdom, then granted by Alboin to his nephew Gisulf as the capital of a Lombard Duchy of Friuli.
 After the Lombards were defeated by the Franks, (774), following the last Lombard resistance under Hrodgaud of Friuli (776) Forum Julii changed its name to Civitas Austriae, Charlemagne's Italian "City of the East".

 Under the Carolingian settlement with the Papacy, the patriarchs of Aquileia resided here from 773 to 1031, when they returned to Aquileia, and finally in 1238 removed to Udine.
 This last change of residence was the origin of the antagonism between Cividale and Udine, which was only terminated by their surrender to Venice in 1419 and 1420 respectively.

 When the Patriarchal State of Friuli was founded in 1077, Cividale was chosen as the capital.

 According to James Burke, a 1331 siege of Cividale was one of the first deployments of what we would now call cannons, in the early form known as a bombard.
 Between July and September 1409, a church council was held at Cividale by Pope Gregory XII (Roman Obedience).
 It was poorly attended and achieved nothing.
 In 1420 Cividale was annexed to the Republic of Venice.

-After the Napoleonic Wars Cividale became part of the Lombard-Venetian Kingdom.
+After the Napoleonic Wars Cividale became part of the Kingdom of Lombardy–Venetia.
 It was ceded to Kingdom of Italy in 1866.